 Prior to her academic career, Dr. Holloway was employed by a global pharmaceutical firm, Scandipharm Inc. (now part of Allergan).
 She served as the company's director of international business development and managed global offices in Argentina, Canada, Denmark, Switzerland and the United Kingdom.
 She has lived and traveled abroad extensively.

 Dr. Holloway's research interests include services marketing, consumer behavior and reputation management.
-Since entering higher education she has published more than 65 peer-reviewed academic articles, book chapters, and conference proceedings and she regularly presents her research and lectures in the U.S. and abroad.
+Since entering higher education she has published more than 65 peer-reviewed articles, and she regularly presents her research and lectures in the U.S. and abroad.
 She served previously as a Visiting Professor at Kiev Business School, University of Jordan, and Beijing Institute of Technology.
-Holloway is the past president (2010-2012) of Omicron Delta Kappa national leadership honor society, which operates on more than 300 college and university campuses today.
-She is an active member of the American Marketing Association, the Academy of Marketing Science, and the Society for Marketing Advances, and she has served on the editorial review boards of two academic journals, Journal of Marketing Theory and Practice and Services Marketing Quarterly.
+She is a longtime member of the American Marketing Association, the Academy of Marketing Science, and the Society for Marketing Advances, and her scholarship has been honored by the Emerald Literati Network.
+Holloway serves on the editorial review boards of two academic journals, Journal of Marketing Theory and Practice and Services Marketing Quarterly.